Sports and Conditioning Philosophy

 Jumping and other explosive work should be done after the warm-up and before the strength work.
 When designing your program, look beyond just the sets and reps and exercises.
 Use this simple training template when preparing athletes:

 Done in this order, we prioritize the most important areas of athletics when the athlete is fresh.
 Don't turn the speed/explosive work into conditioning work – be sure your athletes are getting the proper time to rest between maximum efforts.
-It's always better to do things , not do things .
-Save the conditioning work for the speed and strength work.
+It's always better to do things better, not do things more.
+Save the conditioning work for after the speed and strength work.

 Young strength and conditioning coaches often feel overwhelmed by the amount of information out there.
 There's a never-ending urine stream of coaches and experts who lay claim to the "latest and greatest" and there's constant pressure to always use the newest ideas.